Banner Image

 Get Free Counseling

-• Application location: Must apply outside Australia (offshore only)
+• Application Location: Must be applied for from outside Australia (offshore only).

-• Extension: Cannot be extended onshore; new application required if more time is needed
+• Visa Extension: Cannot be extended while in Australia as a new application is required for additional time.

-• Support required: Strong evidence/letter from an Australian organisation showing genuine, short-term, highly specialised need
+• Support Required: Requires a letter or evidence from an Australian organisation showing a genuine, short-term, highly specialised need.

-• Work rights: Restricted to the specific employer/activity approved (condition 8107 applies)
+• Work Rights: Restricted to the specific employer and activity approved under condition 8107.

 Eligibility Criteria for Subclass 400 Visa